MinhLe2512/Traffic-sign-detection-and-recognition/README.md

 Cite:
 "Evaluation of deep neural networks for traffic sign detection systems."
 Álvaro Arcos-García, Juan A. Álvarez-García, Luis M. Soria-Morillo.
 Neurocomputing 316 (2018) 332-344.

+# Requirements:
+This project is implemented in Tensorflow and it is based on two repositories: Tensorflow Object Detection API and darkflow.